 I honestly do understand that, for quite a lot of people, that is good enough.

 But it doesn't have to be that way.
 Nobody's wedding should just be 'good enough'; everyone should feel that their wedding was the best that it could possibly be - or even better!

-I am a member of the Celebrants Collective, a professional organisation that aims to support Celebrants to be the best that they can possibly be; I am also fully insured and registered with HMRC and last, but by no means least, although you can't put a price on it, I just wanted to mention (in case you didn't already know): I REALLY love being a Celebrant!
+I am accredited by Humanists UK and a member of the Celebrants Collective, a professional organisation that aims to support Celebrants to be the best that they can possibly be; I am also fully insured and registered with HMRC and last, but by no means least, although you can't put a price on it, I just wanted to mention (in case you didn't already know): I REALLY love being a Celebrant!

 Can we write our own vows?

 This is a very special way of making your ceremony unique.

 You may wish to include quotes from favourite books, lyrics from special songs or lines from films that you have seen together.